Strong constraints from COSINE-100 on the DAMA dark matter results using the same sodium iodide target: Appendix

-In the low-energy signal region below 10\,keV, PMT-induced noise events predominantly contribute to the single-hit physics data in two different ways.
+In the low-energy signal region below 10\,keVee, PMT-induced noise events predominantly contribute to the single-hit physics data in two different ways.
 The first class has a fast decay time of less than 50\,ns compared with typical NaI(Tl) scintillation of about 250\,ns.
 The second class, that occurs less often than the first, has different characteristics of slow rise and decay time, as characterized in Refs.~\cite{Adhikari:2018ljm,Kang:2019fvz}.
 Noise events of the second class are intermittently produced by certain PMTs.
 We have developed monitoring tools for data quality verification, including monitoring event rates of the second class of noise.
 If a crystal had an increased rate due to the second class of noise, the relevant period of data was removed.
 One crystal detector had this class of noise for the whole period, but for the other five detectors more than 95\,\% of the recorded data could be used without the second-class noise-induced events.

 A boosted decision tree~(BDT) was developed to separate scintillation signals from the first class of noise.
-The fast PMT-induced events with energies greater than 2\,keV were efficiently removed by the BDT, which is based on multiple parameters~\cite{Adhikari:2018ljm,Kang:2019fvz}: the balance of the deposited charge from two PMTs, the ratio of the leading-edge (0--50\,ns) to trailing-edge (100\,ns--600\,ns) charge, and the amplitude weighted average time of the signal.
-However, using this BDT the scintillation events with energies below 2\,keV were contaminated by an exponential increase in noise events.
+The fast PMT-induced events with energies greater than 2\,keVee were efficiently removed by the BDT, which is based on multiple parameters~\cite{Adhikari:2018ljm,Kang:2019fvz} the balance of the deposited charge from two PMTs, the ratio of the leading-edge (0--50\,ns) to trailing-edge (100\,ns--600\,ns) charge, and the amplitude weighted average time of the signal.
+However, with this BDT, the scintillation events with energies below 2\,keVee were contaminated by an exponential increase in noise events.

-We developed new parameters to characterize the PMT-induced noise events for efficient selection of the scintillation events below 2\,keV.
+We developed new parameters to characterize the PMT-induced noise events for efficient selection of the scintillation events below 2\,keVee.
 Two likelihood parameters for an event are constructed by templates derived from data samples enriched alternatively in scintillation-signal events and noise-signal events.
 A $^{60}$Co source that produces low energy electron signals through Compton scattering is used to generate the signal enriched sample.
 Fast decay events in the single-hit data sample are used as the noise enriched sample.

 The likelihood parameter of the event is calculated as,

 where $T_i$ and $W_i$ are the height of the $i^{th}$ time bin in the reference template and event, respectively.
 Likelihood parameters for the scintillation signal events ($\ln\mathcal{L}_s$) and the PMT-induced noise events ($\ln\mathcal{L}_n$) are evaluated for each event.
 With these, we define a likelihood score as,